-Kathleen Hughes, Lead Teacher
+Leslie Butterfield, Lead Teacher

-Veda Puglia, Lead Teacher
+Dianne Sowers, Lead Teacher

-Kirsten Bair, Teacher Assistant
+Jody Berry, Teacher Assistant

 Olivia Febonio, Teacher Assistant

-Olivia joins Willow Oak Montessori Children’s House in the Fall of 2020.
+Olivia joined Willow Oak Montessori Children’s House in the Fall of 2020.
 Hailing from Western Massachusetts, she moved to North Carolina in 2017 after obtaining a Bachelor of Science in Health Sciences with a concentration in Disability Studies and Child Development from Stony Brook University.
 After several years of working as an after school teacher and camp counselor, Olivia started looking to transition into early childhood education.
 Her passion for Montessori Education was sparked during her capstone project at SBU, where she interned at a Montessori School on Long Island; she was inspired by the joyful, nurturing and respectful school environment.
 Olivia hopes to pursue a degree in Social Work and a Montessori certification.
 In her free time, she loves to hike, bake, practice yoga, and care for her numerous indoor plants.
-Olivia currently resides in Chapel Hill with her partner Christopher and their dog Norah.
+Olivia currently resides in Chapel Hill with her partner, Christopher, and their dog, Norah.

 Lower Elementary (Grades 1-3)

-Britiney Fife, Lower El Lead Teacher
+Britiney Fife, Lower Elementary Lead Teacher

 Britiney holds a Master’s Degree in Holistic Education and completed her Montessori training through the NC Montessori Center.
 She taught elementary grades K-4 before having her son and deciding to transition to the Montessori environment.
 She is excited to be part of the Willow Oak team and combining her passion for teaching in public education with her passion for the Montessori method.
 In her free time, Britiney enjoys friends, going to the beach, reading, and container gardening.

-Cathy Constantine, Lower El Lead Teacher
+Jennifer Hughes, Lower Elementary Lead Teacher

-Tricia Staten, Lower El Assistant
+Tricia Staten, Lower Elementary Assistant

 Tricia is an educator, artist, counselor and mediator.
 Her schooling and career began in Art Education, followed by over two decades as a minister in a racially and economically diverse congregation, and a few years as conflict consultant working alongside her husband.
 Five years ago, she began teaching in a Montessori community in Chicago, assisting in a 6-9 classroom.
 Tricia’s last year before moving to North Carolina was coordinating a program for learning support, furthering the cohesion of parents, classroom teachers, resource teachers, speech pathologists and other specialists.
-Three of their four grandchildren are being educated in the Montessori community.
+Three of her five grandchildren are being educated in the Montessori community.